-Higher density development is to be focussed at the neighbourhood centre, the residential parcel to the east, adjacent to the entrance to Site 7a and at the eastern edge of the Primary School to frame the school entrance.
+Higher density development is to be focussed at the neighbourhood centre and at the eastern edge of the Primary School to frame the school entrance.
 Subject to further testing, residential density is envisaged to be equivalent to over 50 dwellings per hectare.
 This will allow for a residential mix that flexible enough to accommodate an appropriate composition of townhouses, apartments and maisonettes.